algeboy/Glassbox/README.md

 Relevant files
  * `Algebraic/Structures.agda` develops the relevant data types of algebraic structures in the form of universal algebra.
 Specifically instead of a hierarchy of named algebras (such as groups, rings, and monoids) every algebraic structure is a [countable set](#countable) with operations forming a signature; see also `Algebraic/Signatures.agda`.
 See [Structures Documentation](Algebraic/Structures.md) for details.
  * `Algebraic/Varieties.agda` adds equations and equational laws to algebraic structures, namely **varieties** in the sense of universal algebra.
-This file is suuported by `Algebraic/Equations.agda`.
+This file is supported by `Algebraic/Equations.agda`.
 See [Varieties Documentation](Algebraic/Varieties.md) for details.
  * `Algebraic/Homomorphism.agda` collects the data types necessary for homomorphisms of algebraic structures.
 Since these are homomorphisms of [countable sets](#countable) they take the type `ConFun`.
 See [Homomorphisms](Algebraic/Homomorphism.md) for details.
  * `Algebraic/HomCategories.agda` structures the homomorphisms of algebraic structures on `ConFun` into categories in a variety of abstract categories `AbsCat`.
 The file is supported by `Algebraic/AbstractCategory.agda`.
  * `Algebraic/Capsules.agda` is the main algebraic vehicle to encode natural transformations, and hence to model characteristic structures as algebraic data.